crocs-muni/APDUPlay/README.md

 1. Copy Winscard.dll from your system folder (c:\Windows\System32\winscard.dll for 64-bit target application (if you are running 64-bit OS) or c:\Windows\SysWOW64\winscard.dll for 32-bit application) to the folder with target application and rename it to original32.dll or original64.dll respectively.
 NOTE: c:\Windows\System32\ contains either 32-bit or 64-bit version based on your OS.
 2. Copy Winscard.dll from APDUPlay project to the folder with target application (the folder should contain winscard.dll binary from APDUPlay project AND originalXX.dll which is Microsoft's original winscard.dll)
 3. Run the application and inspect resulting files winscard_log.txt and winscard_rules_log.txt
-4. (Optional) Change configuration file winscard_rules.txt to modify default behavior (see below)
+4. (Optional) Change configuration file winscard_rules.txt to modify default behavior (see examples below)

 ##  1. Logging of exchanged APDU commands
 This simplest use case allows you to log all APDUs exchanged between a target application and a physical smartcard.